 Communicate with your manager

 If you are feeling overstretched, communicate with your manager.
 It is important to manage expectations so stakeholders understand the progress of projects.
-If resource is limited, be sure to ask your manager to support with the prioritisation of tasks.
+If resources are limited, be sure to ask your manager to support with the prioritisation of tasks.

 Are you interested in transitioning from an accountancy practice role to an in-house tax role?
 If you’d like more information on in-house tax roles, Matt Lawford, our Divisional Director in Tax, could help.
 Reach out to Matt via LinkedIn or email to find out more about our current in-house tax vacancies: mattlawford@workwithglee.com